Pauktuutit Inuit Women of Canada

-In response to direction provided by its membership and Board of Directors, Pauktuutit has implemented numerous successful health prevention and promotion projects on issues including maternal child health and midwifery, tobacco cessation, HIV/AIDS, substance abuse, FASD, early childhood development, injury prevention, health research and others.
-Raising awareness and building the capacity of Inuit to deliver health programs is an important part of the work of the health department at Pauktuutit.
+In response to direction provided by its membership and Board of Directors, Pauktuutit has implemented numerous successful health prevention and promotion projects on issues including maternal child health and midwifery, tobacco cessation, HIV/AIDS, substance abuse, FASD, early childhood development, injury prevention, cancer, health research and others.
+Raising awareness and building the capacity of Inuit to deliver health programs in their communities is an important part of the work of the health department at Pauktuutit.

-Pauktuutit’s work on health is also intended to influence policy and program development to better meet the needs of Inuit women and their families, as well as developing plain language bilingual information resources for use by individuals, front line workers and health care professionals.
+Pauktuutit’s work on health is also intended to influence policy and program development to better meet the needs of Inuit women and their families, as well as developing plain language bilingual information resources for use by individuals, front line workers and health care providers.
 It uses a population health approach with a holistic view to addressing the social determinants of health including language, culture and gender as central considerations.
 Pauktuutit considers the unique needs and priorities of women, men, elders and youth in its policy and project initiatives.

 New data: Tuberculosis in Canada 2014 – Pre-release [Internet].
 Ottawa: Public Health Agency of Canada; 2016 [cited 2017 Dec 12].
 Available from: https://www.canada.ca/en/public-health/services/publications/diseases-conditions/tuberculosis-canada-2014-pre-release.html#t4